Skip to main content

 The kit is a living project that evolves with .NET releases.
 Knowledge documents are updated per .NET release, skills are refined based on community feedback, and new patterns are added as the ecosystem evolves.
 The current version is 0.7.0 with 7 major component categories: skills, agents, commands, rules, MCP tools, hooks, and templates.

-Your next claude session could generate production-ready .NET 10
+Your next claude session ships production-ready .NET 10.

 Tutorials Architecture DevOps AI